 - Renewal of our merit scholarships requires recipients to be making satisfactory academic progress defined as:

 - Enrollment in at least six units at Occidental College (at least 12 units for the Centennial Scholarship and Occidental National Merit Scholarship)

-- A cumulative GPA of 2.00 for the Honors Scholarship, the Edgerton-Occidental Merit Scholarship and the Occidental National Merit Scholarship
+- A cumulative GPA of 2.00 for the 1887 Scholarship, Honors Scholarship, Edgerton-Occidental Merit Scholarship and Occidental National Merit Scholarship

 - A cumulative GPA of 3.00 for the Community Impact and President’s Scholarships